This article may contain compensated links. Please read the disclosure for more info.

 Too easy, huh?
 Ready for a bit of a challenge?
 OK!

 Not all intervals are the same.
-That is, they don't come only in different sizes, but in different "qualities" as well.
+They don't come only in different sizes but in other "qualities."

 All Unisons and Octaves are always perfect (if you haven’t altered one of the notes with a sharp or a flat):

-This fifth is also 3 whole steps, and is also called a "Tritone".
-It sounds the same as the augmented fourth, since it is actually the same interval between the tones!
+This fifth is 3 whole steps as well and is also called a "Tritone."
+It sounds the same as the augmented fourth since it is the same exact distance between the tones!

-easy to see that most white keys next to each other (step) have a black key in between them, except from between E-F and B-C.
+On the piano keyboard, it is easy to see that most white keys next to each other (step) have a black key between them, except between E-F and B-C.

-Sixths are simple to figure out if they are major or minor, just by "flipping over" or inverting to a third!
-In this example the C is moved an octave lower.
+Sixths are simple to determine if they are major or minor, just by "flipping over" or inverting to a third!
 If the third is major, the "inverted" sixth is the opposite; minor.
+In this example, the C is moved an octave lower so it becomes a third between c-e.
+Since c-e is a major third, the sixth is a minor sixth!

 Still easy?
 Ready for some more?